6 Best Freelancing Websites In 2023

 The other option for the company, however, would be to contract a freelancer.
 A freelancer, unlike a developer, will have to be paid on a contract basis without any benefits, which saves the company money.
 This means the freelancer will come in, develop the website, teach the company employees to use the site and leave.

 Although freelancing seems to be viable for both companies and individuals looking to freelance, getting started with freelancing can be painstakingly difficult.
 Some people wanted to make it easy and started creating freelance websites.
 As of today, there are thousands if not millions of freelance websites.
 Separating the chaff from the wheat can be difficult if you are doing it by yourself.
-This is why we created this list of the 5 best Freelancing websites to find high quality and affordable freelancers for companies and jobs for freelancers.
+This is why we created this list of the 6 best Freelancing websites to find high-quality and affordable freelancers for companies and jobs for freelancers.

 Fiverr is one of the most popular Freelancing Sites if you are looking for quick jobs that are affordable.
 If you are wondering why the site is called Fiverr, well, that’s their value proposition.
 Fiverr uses a gig method to connect buyers and sellers.
-As a freelancer, when you sign up to Fiverr, after updating your profile with your basic information, you create what are known as Gigs.
+As a freelancer, when you sign up to Fiverr, after updating your profile with your basic information, you create what is known as Gigs.

 Fiverr gigs have a basic starting price of $5.
 This means as a Freelancer, you can sell anything you want as long as it starts at $5.
 Who buys?
 If your service is attractive enough and appealing, buyers will request and make a purchase and you deliver.
 People sell anything on Fiverr from Voiceovers to Logo Designs and Website Development.